I came across a fable recently that seemed to resonate. It goes like this; According…

 Once you have your personalised list, try narrowing it down to 3 key values and then think about how you are going to live those values in your everyday life – Keep it simple and achievable and get specific so you can measure very real actionable steps.
 For example, maybe your value is to be open and honest and you have identified that you want to have a better relationship with your work colleague – how will you measure that?
 “Have I tried to be open and honest in this situation”? or “Will this action take me closer or further away from my value of having a better relationship with my work colleague”?

 Once you know your values it then becomes easier to guide your behaviour and your actions simply by reflecting on whether these daily choices are taking you closer or further away from living your values and being the person that you want to be.
-When we are living in align with our values, we feel enriched and satisfied.
+When we are living in alignment with our values, we feel enriched and satisfied.
 We become more resilient with a greater sense of living a full and meaningful life, so why not give it a try!
 I would love to hear how identifying your values has helped guide your daily actions.

 Enjoy the journey.